Real change in the DA’s Office

 + Stop cash bail imprisonment

-About 4,500 of the 7,500 people held in Philadelphia prisons have not been convicted — they simply cannot afford bail and are awaiting trial.
+Thousands of the people held in Philadelphia prisons have not been convicted — they simply cannot afford bail and are awaiting trial.
 Because the courts are clogged with cases, they wait in jail for more than three months, on average.
-Under Philadelphia’s broken cash bail system, we pay about $40,000 per inmate per year holding people because they can’t afford bail, which is sometimes less than $1,000.
+Under Philadelphia’s broken cash bail system, we pay about $40,000 per year per inmate holding those who can’t afford bail, which is sometimes less than $1,000.
 While suspects who are dangerous to others or who may not return for trial will still be held, Larry will implement alternatives to cash bail for those charged with nonviolent offenses, including monitoring and regular check-ins, an approach similar to the one used successfully in Washington D.C.

 + Treat addiction as a medical problem, not a crime